What is Clienteling?

 Technologies that enable a self-directed clienteling experience include:

-Benefits of Clienteling For Brands/Retailers
+Benefits of Retail Clienteling Strategies For Brands

 The use of a clienteling app in-store is particularly effective for brands as 85 percent of consumers still prefer to shop in brick-and-mortar stores rather than online.
 Clienteling allows brands to engage with customers in ways that will increase the average order dollar value of each store visit, giving sales associates the power to identify the most loyal customers and target the servicing of those customers with offers based on complete understanding of that customer’s past purchases, preferences, needs, and wants.